jedisct1/was-not-wasm/README.md

 WAS (not WASM) was originally made to work with [AssemblyScript](https://assemblyscript.org).

-In order to do so, use the `memory` allocator:
+In order to do so, use the `system` allocator:

 ```typescript
 import 'allocator/system';